MicrosoftDocs/azure-devops-docs/docs/build-release/apps/jenkins/build-deploy-jenkins.md

 1. Commit your change.

-1. After a few minutes, you will see a new release created in the **Releases** page of Team Services or TFS.
+1. After a few minutes, you will see a new release created in the **Releases** page of VSTS or TFS.
 Open the release to see the deployment taking place.
 Congratulations!

 ## Next Steps